JoKerDii/m6A-seq-analysis-protocol/docs/M3_Site_Detection_Host/IGV.md

-# Integrative Genomics Viewer (IGV)
+## Visualization of Reads (IGV)

-The Integrative Genomics Viewer (IGV) is a high-performance viewer that efficiently handles large heterogeneous data sets [1].
-We are going to use this tool to visualize aligned reads on genome and differential expressed sites.
+The Integrative Genomics Viewer (IGV) is a high-performance viewer that efficiently handles large heterogeneous data sets [13].
+We are going to use this tool to visualize aligned reads on genome and the differential methylated sites.

-## Visualization of Aligned Reads
+### Visualization of Aligned Reads

 Upload BAM and its index (.bai) file to [IGV web application](https://igv.org/app/) and zoom in to see the aligned reads.